-Ex-officio members will be administrators appointed by the President each year.
+Ex-officio members will be appointed by the President each year.

-- Support committee discussions with information and materials. - Report on the status of items to management senate. - Request materials/presenters in advance for items on the agenda.
+- Support committee discussions with information and materials. - Request materials/presenters in advance for items on the agenda.

 - Understanding of and commitment to Foothill College's mission and values. - An openness to hear a variety of opinions and perspectives.